creativecreature/vim-pulse/README.md

 ## Overview
-This plugin is part of a bigger project where I've started to extract metadata from my coding sessions.
+Harvesting metadata from your coding sessions.

-It maps autocommands to remote procedure calls.
+This plugin maps autocommands to remote procedure calls.
+The server and client resides in [this](https://github.com/creativecreature/code-harvest) repository.
+You need to build the binaries and make sure that they are in your $PATH.